 - Great Caucasus Mountains – Considered the highlands, located in the northern part of Azerbaijan.
 The best time to visit this region is in the winter for some great skiing and outdoor activities.

-How Safe is Azerbaijan?
+How Safe Is Azerbaijan?

 Azerbaijan is an area of low crime.
 Remain alert in crowded areas and keep belongings close.
 The most frequently reported crimes are burglary, pick-pocketing, or assault.